The Guide Recruitment Process

 Thank you for your interest in becoming an SC Outfitter guide!
 This page should serve as your primary resource for all things recruitment-related.

-- March 2: Informal meet-and-greet with current guides and leadership – not mandatory, but definitely recommended!
+- TBA: Informal meet-and-greet with current guides and leadership – not mandatory, but definitely recommended!

 - April 16-18: Applicants will be notified of recruitment decisions

 - Note: due to the high volume of applications we receive, not all applicants will participate in each interview round.
 Our Recruitment Director will be in touch with you throughout the application process, and let you know how to proceed at each point.